AN OUTLINE HISTORY OF PALEOLITHIC STUDIES IN MONGOLIA

 In 1916, the National Geological Survey of China was formed under the direction of Ding Wenjiang (V. K. Ting).
 This new organization focused its efforts on the study of China’s Tertiary and Quaternary geology and paleontology.
 A large number of European, Canadian, and American scientists participated in the Geological Survey’s activities, including A. W. Grabau, D. Black, J. G. Andersson, P. Teilhard de Chardin, and O. Zdansky, among others.
 Fruitful discoveries were made early in the 1920s by Teilhard and E. Licent in the Ordos Region (Hetao Diqu) of North China at the sites of Shuidonggou and Sjara-osso-gol (Salawusu).
 Here, for the first time in East Asia, excavations revealed stratified Paleolithic tools associated with the bones of extinct animals including Palaeoloxodon namadicus, woolly rhinoceros, antelope, ostrich, aurochs, and hyena (Teilhard and Licent 1924, 1925).
 Henry Fairfield Osborn proclaimed these discoveries made by French scholars to be the first major achievement in Central Asian Paleolithic studies (Osborn 1924, 1926, 1927).

-The Central Asiatic Expeditions of the American Museum of Natural history were among the greatest scientific endeavors devoted to studies of this area during the first half of the 20th century.
+The Central Asiatic Expeditions of the American Museum of Natural history were among the greatest scientific endeavors devoted to studies of this area during the first half of the twentieth century.
 These multidisciplinary expeditions, fielded between 1922 and 1930, concentrated on the study of Mongolia’s geology, paleontology, and archaeology.
 The expeditions were formed at the behest of Osborn, and Roy Chapman Andrews was selected to head the expedition because of his rich experience in field investigations in East Asia.
 A number of outstanding scholars participated in the Central Asiatic Expeditions, among them geologists C. P. Berkey and F. K. Morris; paleontologists W. Granger, G. Olsen and A. Johnson; archaeologists N. Nelson and A. V. Pond; and the zoologist K. Pope.
-During five expeditions in 1922, 1923, 1925, 1928, and 1930, areas in both Inner and Outer Mongolia were investigated, resulting in then unparalleled contributions in geology and paleontology (Andrews 1926, Berkey and Morris 1927, Wallace 1994).
+During five expeditions in 1922, 1923, 1925, 1928, and 1930, areas in both Inner and “Outer” Mongolia were investigated, resulting in then unparalleled contributions in geology and paleontology (Andrews 1926, Berkey and Morris 1927, Wallace 1994).

-The expedition managed to locate Paleolithic remains during its first field season when, on 28 August 1922, geologists Berkey and Morris discovered several stone artifacts “of archaic appearance” near the Gurvan Saikhan range south of Arts Bogd Uul.
+The expedition managed to locate Paleolithic remains during its first field season when, on 28 August 1922, geologists Berkey and Morris discovered several stone artifacts “of archaic appearance” near the Gurvan Saikhan Range south of Arts Bogd Uul.
 Larger Paleolithic localities were later found near the lakes Kholobochi Nuur, Orok Nuur, and Tsagaan Nuur.
-Although the results of these archaeological investigations were never fully reported, Fairservis (1993) published a useful overview and summary.
+Although the results of these archaeological investigations were never fully reported, Walter Fairservis (1993) published a useful overview and summary.